-- Disable Security If you do not want to use wireless security, select this check box, but it's strongly recommended to choose one of the following modes to enable security. - ➤ WEP - It is based on the IEEE 802.11 standard.
-If you select this check box, you will find a notice in red as show in Figure 4-17.
+- ➤ Disable Security - If you do not want to use wireless security, check this radio button.
+But it's strongly recommended to choose one of the following modes to enable security. - ➤ WEP - It is based on the IEEE 802.11 standard.
+If you check this radio button, you will find a notice in red as show in Figure 4-18.